Tubastraea tagusensis: Invasiveness

 Due to their prolific spread, the species has locally caused severe ecological damage.
 It has expanded to the Southwest Atlantic Ocean, specifically along the Brazilian coastline where it has endangered other ecosystems such as mussel beds, the Amazon River's reef system, and rocky shores.
-It is thought that the species was able to spread through the ballast water in ships.
-Once they arrive at their new location, it can alter the structure and function of the community.
+It was likely introduced via biofouling on oil and gas platforms from the Indo-Pacific.
+Subsequent spread occurred through larval dispersal.
+Once the corals arrive at their new location, they can alter the structure and function of the benthic community.
 Within the invaded area, T. tagusensis prefers taking over reef walls more so than reef tops, displacing native benthic species.
 Because it thrives in warmer temperatures, it is predicted that rising ocean temperatures in the next few years will enable the species to expand further south, into the southwest Atlantic.

 Part of the species' invasive capabilities seems to be based on the lack of any requirement for a specific substrate to grow.
 It also has an effective way of regenerating, which involves the growth of polyps from fragmentation into fully functioning corals.
 A study shows that temperature and food supply does not significantly limit the number and formation of regenerating polyps.
 Because T. tagusensis can grow so fast and has few predators in general, it frequently is able to cover 95% of the area it invades.